dipbanik/dipbanik.github.io/index.md

 Hello and welcome to my blog.
-I have created this blog separately to share my eperience with AI/ML and IT in general.
+I have created this blog to share my experience with AI/ML and IT in general.
 Hope we learn something today!